dffischer/mozilla-extensions/makepkg-templates/README.md

 - [package-single](package-single.template) provides a `package` function installing everything found in the `$srcdir` into an extension directory, whose name is inferred from the `install.rdf` file found amongst there.
 The target application to install for is expected to be the first dash-separated word of the `$pkgname`.

+- [package-multi](package-multi.template) packages an Add-On that works with multiple applications.
+The name of the package is expected to start with _mozilla-_, the applications it works with are expected as `$optdepends`.

+  Everything found in the `$srcdir` is first installed to a common extension directory.
+Then, symbolic links pointing there are placed in the directories the respective target applications expect extensions to be installed to.
+These symlinks are complied as dedicated split packages, their name generated from the original `$pkgname` replacing the starting _mozilla_ with the target application name.

 - <a name="prepare-target" href="prepare-target.template">prepare-target</a> composes the two variables

   - denoting the extension `$id`, which is also the name of the diretory to install the extension to, and